Question about the program? Call, text or email us. We're here to help!

 Listen, our success stories aren't successes because they were perfect.
 They got to where they wanted by learning to get back on track faster and faster each time.

-You fell for temptation.
+You gave in to temptation.
 I get it.
-But, now it’s time to get over it.
+But now it's time to get over it.

 In other words, what is absolutely essential is developing the ability to push through discomfort to reach your goals—even when you don't want to do it right now or when the outcome seems uncertain.
 This can apply to anything—from exercise and dieting to work meetings and making YouTube videos (I should know).